ludovicad3v/ludovicad3v/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ludovica
 ================================================================================================================================

-✧ Junior Cloud & DevOps Engineer ✧
+✧ Cloud & DevOps Engineer ✧
 ------------------------------------

 Hi!
 I'm Ludovica and I'm a 21 year old Jr Cloud & DevOps Engineer.
 I've started my Information Technology journey as a Java Developer, and I've always been driven by a strong passion for anything tech-related, especially Coding and Cybersecurity.
-I now work as a DevOps Engineer, and I have the opportunity to bring together all that I've learned (and that I'm still learning) in order to find and develop innovative and ideal solutions to ensure a secure & continuous development workflow.
+I currently work as a Cloud DevOps Engineer, and I have the opportunity to bring together all that I've learned (and that I'm still learning) in order to find and develop innovative and ideal solutions to ensure a secure & continuous development workflow.

 ### Technologies that I'm familiar with: